QuTech-Delft/qgym/CONTRIBUTING.md

 # Contributing
 Currently, we are not looking for any new contributors.
-We are happy to receive any issues one encounters.

 # Developer notes
 Below is a list of useful information for developers.